 The research was published in the 7 September 2013 edition of the journal Current Biology.

-Watch this video clip with your students.
+Watch this video clip Creativity and science with your students.
 How creative were the scientists whose research is discussed in this news article?

 Watch a video made by the researchers at the Sleep and Chronobiology Laboratory at the University of Colorado.